Israel Escalante

-Israel Enoc Escalante (born 9 January 1999) is an Argentine professional footballer who plays as a winger for Boca Unidos on loan from Boca Juniors.
+Israel Enoc Escalante (born 9 January 1999) is an Argentine professional footballer who plays as a winger for Municipal Limeno.

 Career

 Escalante joined Boca Juniors in 2014.
 He spent six years progressing through their ranks, before departing on loan in July 2020 to Categoría Primera A side Independiente Medellín.
 He made his senior debut under manager Aldo Bobadilla on 16 September, featuring for fifty-five minutes of a Copa Libertadores group stage defeat to Caracas; he came off the bench to replace Andrés Rodríguez in the first half.
 His first league match arrived days later versus Alianza Petrolera, which was followed by an appearance against parent club Boca in the Libertadores; he left at half time of a narrow loss.

 Escalante scored his first senior goal on 8 October 2020 in a league win for Independiente Medellín over Cúcuta Deportivo, which was followed by another on 25 October at home to Deportivo Cali.